This story was first published in May 2022. It has since been updated to reflect the latest government policies.

 Who supports and opposes student loan forgiveness?

 The biggest and most significant proponent of student loan debt forgiveness is, obviously, Biden.
 However, a number of more liberal Democrats have also called for the federal government to take action.
-In January, Sen. Elizabeth Warren proposed forgiving $50,000 in debt.
-Biden has ruled out that sum, but the proposal was in line with Warren’s past stance where she has been on the vanguard of this issue.
-The $50,000 number is also significant because it exceeds the average amount debtors owe — meaning it would entirely wipe out loans for a large number of people.
+In January, Sen. Elizabeth Warren proposed forgiving $50,000 in debt — number far above what Biden ultimately settled on.

 Rep. Alexandria Ocasio-Cortez also supports debt forgiveness.
 Late last month she told The Washington Post that “canceling $50,000 in debt is where you really make a dent in inequality and the racial wealth gap. $10,000 isn’t.”
 Ocasio-Cortez also told the paper that she doesn’t “believe in a cutoff,” suggesting she’d be open to an even more expansive forgiveness policy.